chrisquarles/mle-tutorial-csss2019/README.txt

 Each data point represents a single school district.

 Variables:
-inc50all = median income in the school district mn_avg_ol = average standardized test score in the district
+med_inc = median income in the school district avg_test_score = average standardized test score in the district